rsdoiel/antenna/socal_north.md

 ---

-## Palisades Fire: 2 confirmed deaths and over 5.3K structures estimated to be damaged and destroyed
+## Officials warn more 'critical fire weather' is possible Saturday as Palisades Fire spreads east

-date: 2025-01-07, updated: 2025-01-10, from: The LAist
+date: 2025-01-07, updated: 2025-01-11, from: The LAist

-The fire is a nightmare scenario for multiple coastal communities, with massive damage and no containment.
+The fire, which has killed five people, is a nightmare scenario for multiple coastal communities.
+More evacuation orders were issued late Friday

 <br>